 What kinds of opportunities exist for technologists at The Philadelphia Inquirer?

 It’s a really exciting time to work here.
-We’re in a unique position right now where we can focus on what we want to do, what we want to build.
+We’re in a unique position right now where we can focus on what we want to do and what we want to build.

-There’s a lot of opportunity right now because the industry is changing so fast.
-There’s a lot to explore and figure out.
+Because the industry is changing so fast, there’s a lot to explore and figure out.
 It’s challenging because it’s completely new territory.

 Currently, we’re looking to make 10-15 new hires in Engineering, Design, Product Management, UX Research and Scrum roles.